fusepoolP3/p3-batchrefine/README.md

 the transform script and `output.csv` is the output file to which to write the transformed data.

-# Building
+## Building

 Unfortunately, the command line tool has to be built from sources.
 Read the section on building BatchRefine from sources for instructions on how to do it.

-# Running

-## Embedded backend
+## Running With the Embedded Backend

 We ship a prepackaged script to start the command line tool under `./bin`.
 By default, it uses the _embedded_ backend so that you do not need to start OpenRefine to actually use it.
-You do need, however, to have OpenRefine around on your system (this limitation will be removed in future versions).
+You do need, however, to have OpenRefine around on your system, as BatchRefine will import some initialization scripts from it (this limitation will be removed in future versions).

 To run, first set the `OPENREFINE_ROOT` and `BATCHREFINE_ROOT`